shreyagupta30/shreyagupta30/README.md

 ### Hi there 👋

 I am Shreya Gupta, final year engineering undergrad.
 Thanks for dropping by!
-I am currently interning at [HydroSense Lab](https://github.com/hydrosenselab), IIT-Delhi on the National water model.
+I am currently interning at [HydroSense Lab](https://github.com/hydrosenselab), IIT-Delhi working on the National water model.
 I love programming and Python is my go to langauge.

 Here are some ideas to get you started: